 The most prominent difference is how WSL exposes Windows network interfaces.
 In WSL1, WSL uses the same physical network interfaces as Windows 10 uses.
 Using the same network interfaces means that WSL network interfaces will share the same IP addresses as Windows 10 does.

-WSL1 networking is fine if you can use the same IP scheme across both Windows and WSL but if you need them to differ, you'll have to use WSL2.
+WSL1 networking is fine if you can use the same IP network across both Windows and WSL but if you need them to differ, you'll have to use WSL2.

 In WSL2, the network interfaces are virtualized.
 Virtualized network interfaces mean that WSL2 network instances can hold different IP configurations than their Windows 10 counterparts.

-At the time of this writing, the WSL2 Linux IP addresses are run through Network Address Translation (NAT) to access network resources on Windows, though Microsoft has mentioned removing NAT is high on their backlog of issues to fix.
+At the time of this writing, IP addresses for WSL2 Linux use Network Address Translation (NAT) to access network resources on Windows, though Microsoft has mentioned removing NAT is high on their backlog of issues to fix.

 Client DNS Resolution